 Let us explain the virtual decomposition by an example.
-In the physical decomposition, we traded the possibility of separating feature VAR from the other features for some overhead in code size caused by code replication.
-This was necessary because superimposition does not support the addition of new parameters to a function (see Sec.
+In the physical decomposition, we traded the possibility of separating the feature VAR from the other features for some overhead in code size caused by code replication.
+This was necessary because superimposition does not support adding new parameters to a function (see Sec.
 5.1).
 Exactly this kind of situation can be solved elegantly with a virtual decomposition.
-In the colored variant of Arith, we have only one variant for each equation and the additional parameters and parameter passing are colored; for readability, we have underlined the code that belongs to feature VAR:
+In the colored variant of Arith, we have only one variant for each equation and the additional parameters and parameter passing are colored:

+'''

 eval env (Bin op exp1 exp2) = zRes (tvBinOp op) (eval env exp1) (eval env exp2); eval env (Un op exp) = mRes (tvUnOp op) (eval env exp);

+'''

-We handled monad-level crosscutting similarly: instead of replicating the monad implementation, we colored the parts that belong to different features.
-Nevertheless, we felt that, when coloring definitions of functions and monads with too many colors, the code became difficult to understand.
+Similarly, we handled monad-level crosscutting; instead of replicating the monad implementation, we colored the parts that belong to different features.
+Nevertheless, we feel that when coloring definitions of functions and monads with too many colors, the code became difficult to understand.

-FGL.
-Like Arith, we have decomposed FGL, using CIDE, into a similar set of features as in the physical decomposition using FEATUREHOUSE.
-This process was very simple and straightforward since, in FGL, we found only module-level crosscutting.
-That is, apart from a faster decomposition, in FGL, virtual decomposition did not outperform physical decomposition.
+Like in Arith, we have decomposed FGL using CIDE into a similar set of features as in the physical decomposition using FEATUREHOUSE.
+This process was very simple and straightforward forward since in FGL we found only module-level crosscutting.
+That is, in FGL, virtual decomposition did not outperform physical decomposition.